Oven Roasted Onions

 Other Roasted Vegetable Recipes

 As we said, we LOVE roasting vegetables as it’s the best way to bring out their flavor.
-Here are some favorite recipes:
+Try these Honey-Roasted Turnips or this Roasted Broccoli.
+Or try one of our other favorite recipes:

 If you try this recipe, we would love to hear from you!
 Please rate this Roasted Red Onion recipe and leave a comment below—your feedback is invaluable to us.